RaveenaSoyal/Diwali-Sales-EDA/README.md

 3. Regional Variances: Sales patterns may vary across different regions, influenced by factors such as local traditions, demographics, and economic conditions.
 4. Promotional Impact: Promotional activities and discounts offered during Diwali can have a noticeable impact on sales performance.
 5. Forecasting: Historical sales data can be leveraged to develop forecasting models to predict future sales trends and optimize inventory management.

-## Future Directions
-This project lays the foundation for further analysis and insights into Diwali sales.
-Some potential areas for future exploration include:

-- Sentiment Analysis: Analyzing customer sentiment through reviews or social media data to understand the impact on sales.
-- Predictive Modeling: Building machi